-Motorhomes, RVs and Campervans available in Europe all use diesel engines for fuel economy.
+RV Vacation Tips Europe, RVs and Campervans available in Europe all use diesel engines for fuel economy.
 They are pretty thrifty in their fuel usage; 25 to 35 mpg is certainly obtainable.

-Are there minimum hire periods in Europe?
+RV Vacation Tips Europe are there minimum hire periods in Europe?

 This will entirely depend on when you are wanting to rent your campervan.
 If you are looking to hire in High season, which is usually July and August, you can expect minimum rental periods of 7 days generally, while Germany High season minimums are 14 days.
 In the Off season, hires are generally required to be a minimum of 3 to 7 days, depending on the supplier.